smart-data-lake/smart-data-lake/docs/features.md

 * Delete, or archive & compact partitions according to configurable expressions

 ## UI Tool
-* Comprehensive ata flow ashboard
+* Comprehensive data flow dashboard
 * Config viewer with data catalog and DAG
 * User-friendly and interactive interface
+* [UI Demo](https://ui-demo.smartdatalake.ch/) with [getting-started](/getting-started/setup) use case to start with